arangodb/arangodb/scripts/docker/README.md

 For example `arangodb/build-alpine:3.16-gcc11.2-openssl3.1.1-<RAND>-amd64`
 That image is based on Alpine 3.16 and has gcc 11.2 and OpenSSL 3.1.1 installed built for x86-64 architecture.

-To automate and simplify this, for each dockerfile there are build-image_*.sh scripts that creates an image with the `latest-<ARCH>` tag and afterwards automatically determines the relevant version numbers, tags the image accordingly, and prints the command to push the image.
+To automate and simplify this, for each dockerfile there are build-image_*.sh scripts that create an image with the `latest-<ARCH>` tag and afterwards automatically determine the relevant version numbers, tags the image accordingly, and print the command to push the image.

 Each supported architecture (x86-64 and arm64) has own build-image_*.sh script.